AntIT-1/azure-network-protocols/README.md

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/c0040145-a613-4ae0-bb71-dbd81b5dbd18)

 Deny ICMP traffic into the Linux machine.
+Select ICMP protocol.
+For action select Deny.
+Priority 200 that way it will get bumped to the top of the rule list.
+You have the option to enter a description if you so please.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/a07e6422-e6d9-46a1-bbdf-3a61e768128a)

 As you can see, once icmp traffic is blocked, you can no longer ping the Linux machine.
+The request is timed out.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/34e011af-e130-46c6-bb9f-89a7b7a7bffb)

-Once you allow icmp, the Windows machine will continue to ping the Linux machine.
+Once you allow ICMP, the Windows machine will continue to ping the Linux machine.

 ![image](https://github.com/AntIT-1/azure-network-protocols/assets/141161539/c03276dd-4ca9-4fc7-bfc0-1e7d6f339950)